ISCHEMIC STROKE / ACUTE THERAPY

 • change in thrombus microstructure and improved binding of thrombolytics to fibrin [Braaten 1997]

-• low-frequency ultrasound (300 kHz) transcranial ultrasound was also tested to accelerate thrombolysis; the TRUMBI trial was terminated prematurely due to high rates of IC bleeding [Daffertshoffer, 2007]
+• low-frequency (300 kHz) transcranial ultrasound was also tested to accelerate thrombolysis; the TRUMBI trial was terminated prematurely due to high rates of intracranial bleeding [Daffertshoffer, 2007]

 Methods